AI with dataflows

 Extract Key Phrases

-The Key Phrase Extraction function evaluates unstructured text, and for each text field, returns a list of key phrases.
-The function requires a text field as input, and accepts an optional input for Cultureinfo.
+The Key Phrase Extraction function evaluates unstructured text, and for each text column, returns a list of key phrases.
+The function requires a text column as input, and accepts an optional input for Cultureinfo.
 (See the Getting Started section earlier in this article).

 Key phrase extraction works best when you give it bigger chunks of text to work on.
 This is opposite from sentiment analysis, which performs better on smaller blocks of text.
 To get the best results from both operations, consider restructuring the inputs accordingly.